It’s difficult to find the time to do everything on your list at work, let alone in life.

-These also happen to be 7 things all the smartest leaders always make time for.
+But these are 7 things all the smartest leaders always make time for.

-It’s amazing to me, but when you talk to leaders who operate at the highest level, they seem to have time for exercise, family, vacation and the five other things on this list.
+It’s amazing to me, but when you talk to leaders who operate at the highest level, they seem to have time for exercise, family, vacation, and the five other things on this list.

-It’s easy to get mad at them and pretend they live in some artificial bubble, while you go back into your very real world and complain about how slammed you are.
+It’s easy to get mad at them and pretend they live in some artificial bubble while you go back into your very real world and complain about how slammed you are.

 Welcome to leadership.
 Welcome to life.

-Another key difference is that great leaders refuse to let their days get sucked up by meeting after useless meeting, email and being pulled into other people’s urgent priorities.
+Another key difference is that great leaders refuse to let their days get sucked up by meeting after useless meeting, email, and being pulled into other people’s urgent priorities.

-If you’ve ever made it Friday and had a hard time answering the question “What did I accomplish this week?” it might be because you failed to make time for these 7 things for which great leaders always make time.Too many leaders make it to Friday and can't answer the question What did I accomplish this week?
+If you’ve ever made it to Friday and had a hard time answering the question, “What did I accomplish this week?” it might be because you failed to make time for these 7 things for which great leaders always make time.Too many leaders make it to Friday and can't answer the question What did I accomplish this week?
 Click To Tweet

 So, if you really want to edge up your leadership and begin accomplishing something significant, start making time for these 7 things.
 And remember, read through the end for some free help on freeing up the time to do exactly that.